 - Clean it inside and out and make sure that it's generally tidy

-- Repair any minor paintwork damage or simple mechanical faults
+- Repair minor paintwork damage or simple mechanical faults

-- Get a new MOT if there's less than three months on the current one.
-Consider a new MOT anyway as this says a lot about the car's basic condition
+- Get a new MOT, particularly if there's less than three months on the current one.

 - Consider a full, professional valet service – it'll save you time and can really make a difference